BANK CREDIT CARD APPLICATION RULES

 CAPITAL ONE CARD APPLICATION RULES

 The Capital One Venture cards have become my new favorite cards.
-Especially the Capital One Venture X which comes with lounge access and a $300 travel credit.
+Especially the Capital One Venture X Rewards Credit Card which comes with lounge access and a $300 travel credit through Capital One Travel.

-Capital One limits you to holding only two of their personal cards at one time.
+Capital One limits approvals to just two of their personal cards at one time.
 I’ve had some people say that they were able to get around this rule, but I wouldn’t count on it.
 This rule does not include Capital One co-branded cards like the Cabela’s and Bass Pro cards or small business cards.

 Other important Capital One application rules include: